bmullan91/learn-graphql/README.md

 ## Get Involved

 Found an issue, is the documentation lacking in some areas?
-You can help out [TODO link goes here]()
+You can help out [https://github.com/bmullan91/learn-graphql](https://github.com/bmullan91/learn-graphql)

 ## TODO